CraftTurf/javascript-bootcamp/README.md

 # 🚀  javascript-bootcamp
-A `javascript` bootcamp for advance programminf with a javascript.
+A `javascript` bootcamp for advance programming with a javascript.

 This `javascript` bootcamp training repo uses: